Calligraphy Styles

 Western Calligraphy

 During 600 BC, Romans, being highly influenced by Chinese Calligraphy, created a form of calligraphy, which is better known as Western Calligraphy of today.
 Among all the forms of Western Calligraphy, English Calligraphy is considered to be the most prominent.
 This calligraphy style primarily uses the cursive style of writing and the letters have definite strokes.
 The various styles of writing Western Calligraphy include Gothic, Roman, Old English, Italic, Serif and Sans Serif, to mention a few.
 Western calligraphers use pens instead of brushes, unlike their Chinese counterpart.
-Liquid ink, available in various colors, consider, RC Speed Boats is used to add a more creative touch to this style of calligraphy.
+Liquid ink, available in various colors, try, Grapefruit Oil is used to add a more creative touch to this style of calligraphy.
 Western Calligraphy, especially English calligraphy, has gained much prominence in the form of wedding calligraphy today, in designing wedding and other invitation cards.

 Arabic Calligraphy